IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 retrieved based on the PvD ID.
 This set of information is called PvD Additional Information, and is encoded as a JSON object {{!RFC7159}}.

-The purpose of this additional set of information is to securely provide additional information to applications about the connectivity that is provided using a given interface and source address pair.
+The purpose of this JSON object is to provide additional information to applications on a client host about the connectivity that is provided using a given interface and source address.
 It typically includes data that would be considered too large, or not critical enough, to be provided within an RA option.
 The information contained in this object MAY be used by the operating system, network